Quick and Easy Tomato Fish Stew

 a bowl of summer fish stew on a blue table

-This is one of my favourite ways to cook fish.
+This is one of my favorite ways to cook fish.
 Especially when there are tons of peak season summer tomatoes available.
 It's a deliciously light summer fish recipe that will come together in about 10 minutes.

 5 from 2 votes